Home DevOps

 When DevOps Theory Meets Reality

 Any new strategy or methodology that makes the kind of promises DevOps does—faster releases, quicker reaction time, automated tasks, better security—almost always comes with a few caveats, and DevOps is no exception.
-According to the 2023 DevOps Pulse survey, 75 percent of respondents say it takes them hours to resolve production issues, and only 14 percent are satisfied with their current mean time to recovery (MTTR).
+According to a DevOps Pulse survey, 75 percent of respondents say it takes them hours to resolve production issues, and only 14 percent are satisfied with their current mean time to recovery (MTTR).
 Additionally, 72 percent are employing or planning to employ a unified model for observability and security, as these are both growing concerns.

-To overcome time constraints, software teams are turning to test automation.
-A survey by Kobiton found 97 percent are automating testing, a marked increase from 2020, when 76 percent of survey respondents were automating fewer than half of their tests.
+A survey by Kobiton found 97 percent are automating testing.
 Furthermore, almost half of the respondents say it takes three to five days for manual testing before a release, but automation takes only three to six hours.

 Big Payoffs for Those Who Get DevOps Right